Skip to contents

 #> 0.05 < p-values < 1 3

-Note the warning message informing us about the fact that our data do not contain sufficient number of p-values in one of the p-value intervals.
+Note the warning message informing us about the fact that our data do not contain a sufficient number of p-values in one of the p-value intervals.
 The model output obtained by printing the fitted model object fit_4PSM shows that there is only one p-value in the (0.025, 0.05) interval.
 We can deal with this issue by joining the “marginally” significant and non-significant p-value interval, resulting in the “3PSM” model.

 fit_3PSM <- weightfunct(effect = dfd$y, v = dfd$se^2, steps = c(0.025), table = TRUE)